mp-designer/mp-designer.github.io/src/projects/46-mining-service-ecosystem.md

 A unified digital environment combining **9 interconnected products**, linking customers, partners, sales, and technical teams across front- and back-office operations.

-The ecosystem covers **industrial infrastructure management, monitoring, repair network coordination, logistics management**, and a professional equipment **e-commerce platform** — streamlining collaboration and improving transparency across the mining value chain.
+The ecosystem covers industrial **infrastructure** management, **monitoring**, repair network coordination, **logistics** management, and a professional equipment **e-commerce** platform — streamlining collaboration and improving transparency across the mining value chain.

 ## Problem

-Developed independently by 3 separate teams, the platform evolved without a unified UX vision — resulting in **inconsistent interfaces, duplicated patterns, and fragmented workflows** across nine interconnected products.
+Developed independently by 3 separate teams, the platform evolved without a unified UX vision — resulting in **inconsistent** interfaces, duplicated patterns, and fragmented workflows across nine interconnected products.

-Continuous feature expansion added layers of **complexity**, making everyday operations **confusing and inefficient for users**.
+Continuous feature expansion added layers of **complexity**, making everyday operations **confusing** and inefficient for users.

-On the customer side, the platform **lacked proper mobile adaptation**, despite a growing mobile user base.
+On the customer side, the platform lacked proper **mobile adaptation**, despite a growing mobile user base.

-As the company prepared to **enter the B2B market**, these issues exposed the urgent need for a cohesive and **scalable design** foundation.
+As the company prepared to enter the **B2B** market, these issues exposed the urgent need for a cohesive and **scalable design** foundation.

 ## Goals

-To **unify the fragmented user experience** across nine interconnected products, **simplify complex workflows**, and establish a **scalable UX foundation** that supports both web and mobile users — preparing the ecosystem for B2B market expansion.
+To **unify** the fragmented user experience across nine interconnected products, **simplify** complex workflows, and establish a **scalable UX foundation** that supports both web and mobile users — preparing the ecosystem for B2B market expansion.

 ## Summary

-* **Adapted data-heavy dashboards for mobile** (~60% users) — improved usability and optimized large tables with smarter filtering.
+* Adapted **data-heavy dashboards** for mobile (~60% users) — improved usability and optimized large tables with smarter filtering.
 * Validated a new **payment flow** through iterative user testing and feedback synthesis.
-* Unified client and back-office repair workflows to ensure **consistency across the ecosystem**.
+* Unified client and back-office repair workflows to ensure **consistency** across the ecosystem.
 * Maintained and evolved an **Atomic Design-based system**, accelerating delivery through reusable components.
-* Researched transition from online store to marketplace and designed complete **B2B SaaS concept**, including **multi-seller checkout** functionality.
+* Researched transition from online store to marketplace and designed complete **B2B SaaS** concept, including **multi-seller checkout** functionality.
-* Designed **sub-account management system** enabling B2B account managers to monitor and manage multiple client accounts within a single interface.
+* Designed **sub-account** management system enabling B2B account managers to monitor and manage multiple client accounts within a single interface.
-* Conducted cross-team workshops to standardize UI element naming conventions, **improving communication efficiency** between developers, designers, and business analysts.
+* Conducted cross-team workshops to standardize UI element naming conventions, improving communication **efficiency** between developers, designers, and business analysts.
-* **Reduced design-to-development time** for backoffice products through creation of a comprehensive internal design system.
+* **Reduced** design-to-development **time** for backoffice products through creation of a comprehensive internal design system.
-* **Led conceptual UX design** for major product evolution — defining the experience vision, unifying system logic, and setting direction for a **scalable redesign**.
+* Led **conceptual** UX design for major product evolution — defining the experience vision, unifying system logic, and setting direction for a **scalable** redesign.

 ## Process